 The Turks of Switzerland

-The Turks of Switzerland, numbering approximately 136,000 people, are Engaged yet Unreached.
-They are a diaspora community of Turks in Switzerland.
+The Turks of Switzerland, numbering approximately 137,000 people, are Engaged yet Unreached.
+They are the main ethnic group of Türkiye (Turkey) and one of the largest Turkic-speaking populations in the world.
 They are an Diaspora people, in the Turkic people cluster of the Turkic Peoples affinity bloc.
 Their primary religion is Islam - Sunni.
 They primarily speak Turkish.

 Rumelian Turks in Greece photo